THE-GAME-DEVOPS/kube-essentials/README.md

 This command deploys a standalone PostgreSQL instance in the postgres namespace, with resources tailored for local development and a node selector to ensure it runs on the `node-db` node.

+> [!NOTE]
-> **Note**: While deploying databases inside a Kubernetes cluster can be complex and challenging for production environments, this setup is suitable for learning purposes.
+> While deploying databases inside a Kubernetes cluster can be complex and challenging for production environments, this setup is suitable for learning purposes.
 In production, it is recommended to use a managed database service or run the database outside the Kubernetes cluster to ensure better data availability, backup, and disaster recovery capabilities.

 ### Step 4: Prepare the Frontend and Backend Images